-There is no escaping it, but death is the most inevitable event in our lives.
+How do you help your loved one create an end-of-life plan?
+After all, there is no escaping it; death is the most inevitable event in our lives.
 Surprisingly, 60% of Americans have made no legal provision about what happens to their belongings and assets when the day comes.
 When no advanced planning has been done, close relatives are forced to make difficult medical decisions or even find themselves arguing over their inheritance.

-When someone discusses an end of life plan with a loved one, it can be a painful experience requiring real sensitivity.
-The results of such discussions can be massively helpful, however.
+When someone discusses an end-of-life plan with a loved one, it can be a painful experience requiring real sensitivity.
+The results of such discussions can be incredibly helpful, however.
 They can remove much of the stress when the day finally comes.
-The person’s intentions will be fully known and be fulfilled much easier.
-We will now show you how to create an end of life plan with someone you love.
+The person’s intentions will be fully known and can be fulfilled much more easily.
+We will now show you how to create an end-of-life plan with someone you love.

 DISCUSS THE FUNERAL ARRANGEMENTS

 It’s important to ask the person whether they wish to be buried or cremated.
 Some folk even create an Order of Service for the funeral that includes who they want to sing or take a Bible reading.

 It’s also possible for people to pay for funeral plans that cover all the expenses in advance.
 There are also websites that let people choose the type of cremation urn they want.
 People choose from such elements as wood or metal, and even upload the wording for the engraving online.